eastgenomics/eggd_dias_batch/readme.md

 - `-isnv_reports` (`bool`): controls if to run SNV reports workflows
 - `-imosaic_reports` (`bool`): controls if to run mosaic reports workflow
 - `-iartemis` (`bool`): controls if to run eggd_artemis

+*n.b. the default is for all running modes to be false, therefore if none are specified the app will raise and error and exit*

 #### Testing
 - `-itesting` (`bool`): controls if to run in testing mode and terminate all launched jobs after launching